 Ah, the garage.
 The garage is a tricky space because it’s both a storage unit and a functional space to park your car.
 In order to maximize the garage’s storage capacities, and fit one or more cars, it’s important to organize the garage and keep it clean.
 The common problem with garages is that they become a catch-all space for anything that doesn’t fit somewhere else in the home.
 Here’s how you can take back your garage and return it to a functional space.

 Before you do anything, take stock of everything in the garage and clear out all clutter.
 This would be a great time to hire a professional organizer.
 They can help you ascertain what to toss and what to keep, but also, what belongs in the garage or what you should move to the basement, attic, or another part of the home.

-[Check out our services!]
-During this stage, you may need to hire a junk removal company to pick up your garage junk or find out if your city removes bulk items for free.
+During this stage, you may need to hire a junk removal company to pick up your junk or find out if your city removes bulk items for free.
 Once everything is out, give it a good power clean.
 Sweep the floors, dust the crevices, it’s never going to be this empty again.
 Now you’re left with all the items you actually intend to store in the garage.
-The contents of your garage are completely up to you, but the garage is best for storing items like outdoor and sports equipment, heavy machinery, gardening items, fishing gear, and seasonal items like Christmas decorations.
+The contents of your garage are completely up to you, but the garage is best for storing items like outdoor and sports equipment, heavy machinery, gardening items, fishing gear, and seasonal items like holiday decorations.

 Map Out the Space

 Once you’ve cleaned the space and know what items you plan to store there, it’s easier to put everything back in the garage if you’ve mapped it out beforehand.
 Create a floor plan by dividing the garage into sections according to use or season.
 For example, reserve one wall for sports equipment, a cabinet for gardening tools, a section for laundry-related items, etc. If everything has a designated “home,” you won’t have to spend an hour trying to find the extra motor oil if you keep it in the section reserved for car maintenance and tools.